DanielObara/DanielObara/README.md

 I'm Daniel Obara, I'm a Full Stack developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

 - 🔭 I’m currently working on JavaScript and Ruby apps/systems
-- 🌱 I’m currently learning IA,Ruby,DevOps and of course JS
+- 🌱 I’m currently learning IA,Ruby,DevOps and of course JS improvments
-- 💬 Ask me about: tech, karate, anime, investments
+- 💬 Ask me about: tech, karate, anime and a little bit about investments.
 -  ⚡ Technologies: React, Node, Adonis, React-Native

 "Do not expect from others what you expect of yourself."